s0ders/akira.sh/content/posts/go-interfaces.md

 }
 ```

 It is possible to combine multiple interfaces together when it makes sens by embedding them.
-Common examples are `io.ReadWritter` or `io.ReadCloser`.
+Common examples are `io.ReadWriter` or `io.ReadCloser`.

 ```go
 type ReadCloser interface {